-By LT Kristen Kochanski, David Barry, and Jennifer Barry
+By LT Kristen Kochanski, Capt.
+David M. Barry, MS, and Jennifer Barry

 It is with both some sadness and excitement that I say goodbye to being the Div.
 19 student representative.
 I have enjoyed being in this position for the past three years, and I am very excited to know where our division is headed in regard to student membership.